NickyBoy89/sorrel/README.md

 * [x] Ability to send a push notification when a menu has been created
 * [ ] Probably a lot more...

+> [!WARNING]
-> [!WARN] Please note that this project is built for my own use, and therefore may contain implicit steps for it to work.
+> Please note that this project is built for my own use, and therefore may contain implicit steps for it to work.
 I have tried to document as many of these as I can, but these will most likely be incomplete.
 If you find one of these, please open a PR, or if you find something that you think should be a default, feel free to contribute!

 ## Requirements